SAP-samples/abap-alv-google-upload-sheet/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/abap-alv-google-upload-sheet)](https://api.reuse.software/info/github.com/SAP-samples/abap-alv-google-upload-sheet)

-# Description
+# Integration of Google Sheets into ABAP List Viewer

+## Descriptions
 This project comprises an archive containing sample source code for the integration of Google Sheets into the ABAP List Viewer (ALV) component.
 Thus, this sample code helps you to implement and configure the export of ALV grid data from SAP GUI directly to Google Drive and display exported data snapshots automatically in Google Sheets.

-# Minimum Requirements
+## Minimum Requirements

 - This functionality is only available for certain SAP NetWeaver support packages, see [note 2592115](http://service.sap.com/sap/support/notes/2592115).
 - After installation of the corresponding Support Package, it is **mandatory** to implement [note 2624404](http://service.sap.com/sap/support/notes/2624404) (ALV GUI: BAdi Export Integration Corrections).

-# Download and Installation
+## Download and Installation

-## Proceed as follows to make best use of the sample code:
+### Proceed as follows to make best use of the sample code:

 1. Clone the repository or use the [abapGit client](https://docs.abapgit.org/) to [import](https://docs.abapgit.org/guide-import-zip.html) the sources into your SAP system.
 2. Setup the Google API Endpoint (see chapter 2.2 in [Export of ALV Grid Data to Google Sheets](https://www.sap.com/documents/2018/07/56e0dd6d-0f7d-0010-87a3-c30de2ffd8ff.html) )